MPierre9/Store1RestorationUtility/README.md

 # Store1RestorationUtility
-A backup/restoration application designed to keep track of files and restore a previous image of a shared network drive
+A backup/restoration application designed to keep track of files and restore a previous image of a shared network drive.
+Developed and maintained by Michael Pierre.

 ![Store1Preview](https://i.imgur.com/JwTop7i.jpg)